Xinhe-Yu/voucher-manager/README.md

 - `payments` store (keyed by `id`, indexed by `voucherId`) with fields: `voucherId`, `amount`, `created_at`.
 Adding a payment atomically updates the related voucher balance.

 No backend is used; exports/imports are JSON files the user downloads or selects locally.

+## Known limitations / release checklist
+- htmx is loaded from a CDN; bundle a local copy if you need fully offline installs or tighter control over third-party requests.
+- Service worker assumes the app is served from `/`; adjust `ASSETS` in `src/sw.js` if hosting under a sub-path.
+- No authentication or encryption: this is a purely local, single-user tool.

 ## Project structure